Canon FD 50mm f/1.4 S.S.C.

 1979-1990

-All black, bayonet mount
+All-black, bayonet mount

-Faster mounting, same optics
+Easier mounting, same optics

 Common Issues